Neriah-tech/MindLoad/README.md

 Checked empty or vague inputs; prompts users for clarification.

 ### Secrets handling
-No API keys or sensitive information in the repo; handled entirely in Glide AI workflow.
+No API keys or sensitive information in the repo; handled entirely in Emergent AI workflow.

 ### Rate limits / caching
 Lightweight processing avoids latency or rate-limit issues.